wanduek/wanduek/README.md

 Here are some of the projects I’ve been working on:

 	-	[OtterMeet]: In the individualism of modern society, it is a platform that makes it easy to create and participate in small meetings with people who will share hobbies.
 It provides an intuitive user experience and trust-based environment to create and build an active community safely and easily, allowing you to freely organize small meetings with people to engage in various activities on the web.
+ 	- 	[Trello] : Trelo, which is useful for collaboration, was similarly produced.

 ## 🌱 I’m currently learning…